JohN100x1/IsekaiMod/README.md

 		- `Unlimited Power`: Restore all ability and spell slots at will.
 		- `Mind Control`: Make an enemy creature fight for you.
 		- `Summon Calamity`: Summon a Devastator, Baphomet, Deskari, Nocticula, or Mephistopheles.
+		- `True Resurrection`: Resurrect a dead companion (no diamond cost).
 - New Animal Companion
 	- `Deathsnatcher`: A chaotic evil monstrous humanoid companion that can cast the animate dead spell.
 (Warning: very unbalanced)
 - New Mythic abilities